Docs / API Keys

 Scope What it allows

-emails:read List emails, read email body and attachments, extract OTPs
+emails:read List emails, read body and attachments, extract OTPs and URLs

 inboxes:read List inboxes and read inbox metadata

-api-keys:read List API keys and read their metadata (not the key value)
+apikeys:read List your API keys and read their metadata (not the key value)

 Rotate a Key